geo-engine/geoengine/CONTRIBUTING.md

 ### Your PR is merged!

 Congratulations!
-The Geo Engine team thanks you for your contribution. ✨
+The Geo Engine community thanks you for your contribution. ✨